-Being a rightful heir to G-Shock legacy, the new Casio G-Shock GA-1000-2A is equipped with a shock-resistant stainless steel body, which is coated with a thick layer of soft to touch resin.
+Being a rightful heir to the G-Shock legacy, the new Casio G-Shock GA-1000-2A is equipped with a shock-resistant stainless steel body, which is coated with a thick layer of soft to touch resin.

 The ion-plated black bezel is, too, protected from a surprise blow with four shock guards that additionally provide a firmer grip when you want to operate the watch using any of the four huge polished push-pieces at 2, 4, 8 and 10 o’clock.